iudx/iudx-auth-server/README.md

 to find the tmux sessions to manage.

-Also, change the `server.pem` and `key.pem` with real certificate and key.
+Also, change the `/home/iudx-auth-server/https-certificate.pem` and `/home/iudx-auth-server/https-key.pem` with real TLS certificate and key.

 ## 4. Project organization
 ```